-Imagine the added stress that occurs when you’ve made a heroic effort to build a great talent bank and it runs dry.
+Now imagine the added stress that occurs when you’ve made a heroic effort to build a great talent bank, and it runs dry.

 An initial full-court press is needed to develop your talent bank, but you can’t stop there.
-When you've found talent you’re not ready to hire (yet), it’s important to think about how you can keep those people engaged and interested in your organization.
+And when you've found talent that you’re not ready to hire (yet), it’s important to think about how you can keep those individuals engaged and interested in your organization.
 Making constant deposits into your talent bank ensures you have withdrawals when you need them.

-Here are three big mistakes I see managers make that effectively drain their talent bank:
+Here are three big mistakes we see managers make that drain their talent bank:

 - “I wanted to see how things are going in your job search efforts.”